 Alt text helps the visually impaired and gets your photo in front of your target audience—Yes, please!
 Say goodbye to low engagement on Instagram and hello to consistent growth!

 It's so simple.
 If someone walked up to you in the supermarket and complimented you on your pants, wouldn't you at least say “thank you” to this random, kind stranger?
 It's the same for DMs.
-It's so easy to pop in, see if anyone has tagged you or asked you a direct question.
+It's so easy to pop in, and see if anyone has tagged you or asked you a direct question.
 Answer them.

 The fourth not-so-secret way to turn around your low engagement on Instagram is by engaging.
 If you are so busy that you just-cannot-even, then why not hire someone?
 “Hiring” your teen niece to answer DMs would be better than nothing at all.
 Recently, we received a DM from someone with almost five million followers.
 Yes…millions of followers.
 We responded, and guess what?
 SHE RESPONDED BACK!!!
 It's still shocking.
 But seriously, practice good etiquette.
 It always pays off.